umd-lhcb/MiniDAQ-config/README.md

 ```
 then restart the project.

-Use the same tool, install the following components from the `readout40-
+Use the same tool, install the following components from the projects we just
-software` submodules:
+cloned:
 ```
 fwGbt
 fwHW